Coronavirus: EU calls for US to lift COVID entry ban on European travelers | DW | 04.08.2021

 Von der Leyen noted that the epidemiological situation in the US and EU countries was "very similar."

-The EU is ahead of the US in its vaccine rollout, according to data collected by AFP news agency.
+The EU has pulled ahead of the US in its vaccine rollout, according to data collected by AFP news agency.
 The bloc has administered first doses to 59.3% of its population, compared to 57.8% in the US.

-But amid the spread of the delta variant, coronavirus cases have been increasing in EU countries and in the US.
+But amid spread of the delta variant, coronavirus cases have been increasing in EU countries and also in the US.

 As of last week, the COVID-19 infection rate in EU counties and the European Economic Area was at 200.2 per 100,000 people, up from 151.0 the week before.